cstuncsik/beatport-ui-tweaks/README.md

 ## Features
 - Toggle list row highlighting (on hover and last played item)
 - Toggle saving last played item in local storage and highlighting it on page load and scrolling to it
+- Play next or previous items with keyboard shortcuts (a -> previous, z -> next)

 ## Screenshots
 ### Extension